ATLAS-Space-Operations/rust-freedom-api/README.md

-Rather than making a call to fetch the request, then parse the site ID, then request the site from the ID, you can instead fetch the site directly from the return of the request call
+Rather than making a call to fetch the request, then parse the site ID, then request the site from the ID, you can instead fetch the site directly from the return of the request call:

 ```rust, no_run
 use freedom_api::prelude::*;